mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ## Conclusion

-I am very grateful to GSOC and Appleseed for the opportunity to work on a project for a renderer engine like Appleseed.
-I learned far more than I thought I would from color science to how to properly sample an environmental map.
-I special thanks to François Beaune, for the many insights and advice, and the whole Appleseed's community who creates an amazing and supportive atmosphere around Appleseed.
+I am very grateful to GSoC and appleseed for the opportunity to work on a project for a renderer engine like appleseed.
+I learned far more than I thought I would from color science on how to properly sample an environmental map.
+A special thanks to François Beaune, for the many insights and advice, and the whole appleseed's community who creates an amazing and supportive atmosphere around appleseed.

 ## References